antonypradeep54/RAG---QA-System-using-LlamaIndex-on-Coca-Cola-Data/README.md

 **Antony Pradeep Raj**

-Senior Product Owner | AI & Generative AI Enthusiast
+Product Manager | AI & Generative AI Enthusiast

-This project was completed as part of the Pinnacle Program AI learning journey.
+This project was completed as part of the Generative AI Pinnacle learning journey.